 Delusional Disorder: More Than Just Paranoia

 Previously referred to as paranoid disorder, delusional disorder is a mental illness creating the inability to tell what is real from what is imagined.
-The biggest symptom of this disorder is delusions, irrational beliefs that object to normal reasoning even if proven wrong.
-These delusions involve real life situations and the misinterpretation of perceptions or experiences.
-Individuals with delusional disorder continue to function and live normal lives, displaying no odd or bizarre behavior.
+Delusional disorder symptoms usually include irrational delusional beliefs that object to normal reasoning even if proven wrong.
+These delusions involve real-life situations and the misinterpretation of perceptions or experiences.
+People with delusional disorder continue to function and live normal lives, displaying no odd or bizarre behavior.
 However, some people with the disorder may develop issues after becoming too wrapped up in their delusions.

 Therapy has shown help to control individuals’ symptoms, identify early signs of relapse, and develop a prevention plan.
 Individual psychotherapy helps the person recognize and correct the underlying delusional thoughts.
 Cognitive behavioral therapy helps correct thought patterns and behaviors that lead to uneasy feelings.
 Family therapy can help all members deal more effectively and contribute to a better treatment plan for the individual with the disorder.

 The Villa Orlando and Pasadena Villa’s Smoky Mountain Lodge are adult intensive psychiatric residential treatment centers for clients with serious mental illnesses.
 We also provide other individualized therapy programs, step-down residential programs, and less intensive mental health services, such as Community Residential Homes, Supportive Housing, Day Treatment Programs and Life Skills training.
 Pasadena Villa’s Outpatient Center in Raleigh, North Carolina offers partial hospitalization (PHP) and an intensive outpatient program (PHP).
 If you or someone you know may need mental health services, please complete our contact form or call us at 877-845-5235 for more information.